 a super mini swatch: holes are typical both in intarsia and in short rows if no wrapping occursbe prepared to weave in a lot of yarn endsgoing larger, note “steps” created when larger number of needle groups are usedmore complex geometry: line drawing on “graph paper”the start of color placement sequence for executing segments at completion of designin actual knitting the pattern must be elongated X2

 I find it helpful to use familiar yarn and to work variations of a familiar shape prior to taking on more complex patterns.
-Below is a cousin of the first shape illustrated in this post, with pattern worked beginning COL, repeated across the row, increments in number of stitches worked in short rows, but mirrorred on both shape sides (shown in first swatch segment).
+Below is a cousin of the first shape illustrated in this post, with pattern worked beginning COL, repeated across the row, increments in the number of stitches worked in short rows but mirrored on both shape sides (shown in first swatch segment).

 Some of the same shapes may be placed on a shaped edge.
-The repeat will likely need some editing; arrows indicate direction of knitting for that row.
+The repeat will likely need some editing; arrows indicate the direction of knitting for that row.
 If the background color is used for casting on and binding off, then the isolated shape floats on the ground, and the horizontal line of contrast color is eliminated.

-creating an outline of shape with Color 1horizontal rotation to achieve “leaf” shapemelding shapesdon’t like wrapping? for smaller holes offset return to work position upper half of shape by one needle less at the start, added at endknitting direction stacking shapes, with bound off stitches
+creating an outline of shape with Color 1horizontal rotation to achieve “leaf” shapemelding shapesdon’t like wrapping? for smaller holes offset the return to work position upper half of shape by one less needle at the start, added at the end